 The weed is lifted onto high racks to dry naturally in the sun and wind before being moved inside for completion of the drying process.

-For all shipping both within NSW and interstate, there will be a flat fee of $13.90, between 0-5kg, which includes the box and signature on delivery.
+For all shipping both within NSW and interstate (unless you're located in a more remote area), there will be a flat fee of $13.90, between 0-5kg, which includes the box and signature on delivery.
 Australia Post is our carrier.
-Should you have any further queries regarding shipping or the product, please feel free to contact us direct on 0467 221 791 or firstname.lastname@example.org
+Should you have any further queries regarding shipping or the product, please feel free to contact us direct on 0467 221 791 or email@example.com

 What is the Process to form Dried Bull Kelp?